Individual arrangements in examination sessions

 • If holding a brief examination lasting less than 30 minutes is pedagogically justifiable, offering an alternative completion method may be more advisable than providing a brief amount of additional time to complete the examination.

-• The organiser of the examination session decides whether the additional time to complete the examination under individual arrangements is offered by bringing forward the start of the session or extending its duration (Rector’s Decision No HY/4984/00.00.06.01/2021).
+• The organiser of the examination session decides whether additional time is offered by bringing forward the start of the session or by extending its duration.

 • Using a computer or other aids in an examination